Great news! CloudSponge complies with the GDPR’s Data Processing requirements.

 We wouldn’t have a business if we did it any other way.
 Security experts from dozens of companies have audited us before coming aboard and we’ve either passed or taken remediation steps to satisfy them.
 This ongoing collaboration has enabled us to evolve into a world-class organization that you can trust with your users’ address books.

-Your users who interact with our address book widget may be cookied with one called
+Your users who interact with contact picker may be cookied with one called

 _cloudspongea that we use to identify a repeat visitor.
 We don’t capture any of your users’ data in the cookie, it’s a randomly generated value.

 This cookie is used when sending tracking data to our servers.
 We track events in the browser to analyze and improve our service.
 We track events like: